this-is-tobi/multiarch-mirror/README.md

 ## Automation

-The workflow runs weekly (03:00 am) or can be triggered manually from the Github user interface (each image workflow can be triggered daily if required).
+The workflow runs daily (03:00 am) or can be triggered manually from the Github user interface (each image workflow can be triggered daily if required).

 > *__Notes:__ Before each application build, the CI compares the last tag of the official version with the last tag of the mirror image to check whether a new build should be triggered.*